 This Classic Victoria Sandwich is great for a last minute tea time dessert.
 When you don’t want to go to a lot of trouble, but still want to give your family something of a treat to eat after they’ve eaten all their greens.

 It really is an easy sponge cake recipe.

 How to Make Step by Step

-You only need 4 basic ingredients to bake this Cake.
-Butter, Sugar, Eggs and Flour.
+You only need 4 basic ingredients to bake this simple sponge cake: Butter, Sugar, Eggs and Flour.
 Vanilla Extract is added once all your ingredients are beaten together.
 Grease and line the loose bottomed baking tins or cake tins with baking parchment on the bottom.

 When the cake batter is well mixed, spread it evenly between the two cake tins.

-It only takes 20 mins to bake and even with cooling time, you can have a freshly baked cake within an hour.
+It only takes 20 mins to bake!
+Even with cooling time, you can have a freshly baked cake within the hour.
 I love it.

 Do I need to remove the cake dome?

 Both cakes will have risen slightly, so rather than cut one of the domes off, turn one over on the cooling rack and flatten it just a little.
+Why waste perfectly delicious vanilla sponge cake if you don’t have to?
 The two bases will be sandwiched together with jam.